Got a GDRFA Fine in Dubai? Here’s How to Check and Settle it Instantly

 Your immigration fines can sometimes be governed by the Federal Authority for Identity, Citizenship, Customs & Port Security (ICP) at times.

 This is more likely the case if your fines are raised at the federal level, particularly for those who have visited other emirates or are staying outside of Dubai.
-Go to icp.gov.ae, click on "Public Services," and then choose "Fines – Pay Fines" and check using your UID or passport number.
+Through ICP Smart Services UAE, navigate to icp.gov.ae, click "Public Services," select "Fines – Pay Fines," and enter your Unified ID (UID) or passport number to view and settle any federal immigration penalties.

 After you've established that a GDRFA fine has been imposed, the next step is paying it.
 Fortunately, Dubai provides several smooth payment avenues to assist you in clearing these fines effectively.